 Earning a school nurse certification from the National Board for Certification of School Nurses (NBCSN) can help increase your chances of finding your ideal job and may give you the competitive edge when competing with other nurses.
 To be eligible to sit for the school nurse certification, an RN must have a bachelor’s degree and at least 1,000 hours of clinical practice during the previous three years.
 Below we will discuss some of the other factors you should think about when considering a school nursing job and certification.

 Potential school nurses can benefit from the resources of the National Association of School Nurses.
 Originally formed in 1968 as a division of the National Education Association, this nonprofit organization has been “dedicated to the advancement of school nursing practice and the health of school-aged children.”
 The Association expanded and matured, eventually becoming independent in 1979.
 Today, the NASN remains the largest association of school nurses, involved in a host of health promotion and disease maintenance endeavors related to:

 - Skin cancer prevention

 The association offers many ways to enhance your knowledge base.
-Through the online learning library, nurses can benefit from various topics, such as updates on insulin, adolescent vaccines, ways to handle things like sexting and cyber bullying, and the management of seizures in the classroom setting.
-Evidence-based continuing education (CE) programs are offered as well, such as SETT (School Emergency Triage Training).
+Evidence-based continuing education (CE) programs are offered, such as SETT (School Emergency Triage Training).
 Finally, the annual conference, held each year at summer’s beginning, offers both CE programs and networking opportunities.
-The NASN 44th Annual Conference will be held June 23-26, 2012 in San Francisco.

 Scope of Practice